-Is a tidy desk a sign of a tidy mind?
+Is a Tidy Desk a Sign of a Tidy Mind?

+The scientist Alexander Fleming was notoriously untidy.
 It led to his greatest medical breakthrough.
 He discovered penicillin growing on mould on a laboratory petri dish that he had failed to clean properly.

-In their 2006 book “A Perfect Mess: The Hidden Benefits of Disorder’, Eric Abrahamson and David Freedman argue that mess and disorder are essential to creativity.
+In their book “A Perfect Mess: The Hidden Benefits of Disorder’, Eric Abrahamson and David Freedman argue that mess and disorder are essential to creativity.
 They believe that untidiness leads to unexpected events.
 Order and planning minimize the possibility for the unexpected occuring.
 Therefore, if you want to find new and better ways of doing things, stop tidying.

 How much time should you spend filing old paperwork?
 According to Abrahamson and Freedman, not very long at all.
 A lot of time is spent filing items that will never be needed again.
 If you know vaguely where things are, the time spent digging them out may well be shorter than time spent cataloguing and placing every item in the first place.